e-cmt/e-cmt/README.md

 I'm Emi, a frontend web developer.

 ### 🚀 About Me
+I am a frontend developer with 2+ years of proven experience.
 I fell in love with coding in high school, after which I took a small detour until I started working in an IT company.
-I realized I wanted to restart learning to code and I did that for a while on my own creating several projects.
-Now I am working as a frontend developer.

 ### 🛠 Skills
 HTML, CSS, JavaScript, Typescript, React, React Native, Next.JS, Tailwind CSS, Storybook, Jest, React Testing Library, PostCSS, SASS, Bootstrap.